Reduce Repetitive Strain: Why Voice Typing Can Be a Healthier Choice

 Even with voice typing, you should still practice ergonomic habits:

-- Take frequent breaks: Stand up, stretch and roll your wrists every 30–45 minutes.
+- Take frequent breaks: Stand up, stretch, and change position regularly.

 - Set up an ergonomic workspace: Position your monitor at eye level, use a chair with proper lumbar support and keep elbows at a 90‑degree angle.